nanocosmos/documentation-net/docs/cloud/analytics-guardian.md

 sidebar_label: nanoStream Guardian
 ---

-This section describes the Guardian features which can be accessed within the [analytics dashboard](https://metrics.nanocosmos.de).
+This section describes the Guardian features which can be accessed within the [Analytics Dashboard](https://metrics.nanocosmos.de).

 :::tip learn more
 Further details and general information about the **nanoStream Guardian** features can be found [here](./guardian).